All Episodes

 They need a path forward.

-Um you could develop huge levels of courses, right?
+And you could develop huge levels of courses, right?

 People learn in different ways.

-I think there's I've actually identified seven different um unique learning patterns across my life path of people I've had to educate, because I used to have to teach courses.
+I think I've actually identified seven different unique learning patterns across my life path of people I've had to educate.

-Uh when computers first started coming out, I was so far ahead of the curve.
+When computers first started coming out, I was so far ahead of the curve.

 I was old enough.

-So all of the people that were getting just getting into the games and that kind of stuff, they were in their teens.
+So all of the people that were just getting into the games and that kind of stuff, they were in their teens.

 While they were doing that, I was in a professional capacity trying to educate vast quantities of state government workers how to use word processing.